Written by Monique Palomares

 Many thanks to Monique Palomares for sharing this art form with us!
 Monique works with us on the French and Spanish versions of Mama Lisa’s World.
 She also does some of the illustrations for songs and poems the site.

 This article was posted on Monday, June 14th, 2021 at 12:59 pm and is filed under Arts and Crafts, Countries & Cultures, Japan, Mama Lisa, Tataki Zome - Plant Printing.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply